domRiddle/ASF/FAQ.md

 ***

+**Q:** Can using ASF prevent me from playing on VAC-secured servers, as stated **[here](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837&l=english)**?

+**A:** ASF does not require Steam client being running or even installed at all.
+According to this concept, it should **not** cause any VAC-related issues, because ASF guarantees lack of interfering with Steam client and all its processes - this is the main point when talking about VAC-free guarantee that ASF offers.

+According to users and best of my knowledge, this is the case right now, as nobody reported any issues like stated in the link above while using ASF.
+We also couldn't reproduce the issue above with ASF, while clearly reproducing it with Idle Master.

+However, keep in mind that Valve might still add ASF to the blacklist at some point, but it's a complete nonsense as even if they do that, you could still play VAC-secured games from your PC, and use ASF at the same time e.g. on your server, so I'm pretty sure that they know very well that ASF should not be a suspect VAC-wise, and they won't make our lifes harder by blacklisting ASF for no reason.

+***

 **Q:** Is it safe?

 **A:** If you ask if ASF is safe as a software, which means that it won't cause any damage to your computer, won't steal your private data, install viruses or any other stuff like that - it is safe.
 Code is open-source, and distributed binaries are always compiled from publicly available sources.
 If you for whatever reason don't trust them, you can always compile and use ASF from source, including all libraries that ASF is using (such as SteamKit2), which are open-source too.
 In the end however, it's always a matter of trust to the developer(s) of your application, so you should decide yourself if you consider ASF safe or not, potentially supporting your decision with technical arguments.
 Do not blindly believe something only because I said so - check yourself, as that's the only way to make sure.